-During the holidays, the very variety and complexity of foods served can make it difficult for someone with a food allergy to know what to avoid and what to try.
+During the holidays, the variety and complexity of foods served by friends and relatives can present landmines for people with food allergies.

 Marguerite Beck: firstname.lastname@example.org, 336-716-2415